Sam Edwards

 Sam is currently a research assistant under the mentorship of Dr. Shalaila Haas and Dr. Muhammad Parvaz.
 He graduated from the University of Minnesota with a Bachelors of Science in psychology and minors in integrative neuroscience and philosophy.
 In his undergraduate studies, Sam’s research focused on the use of fMRI data analysis to identify early visual processing differences found with schizophrenia.
 His primary research interests lie in using computational methods to uncover the relationship between the physical brain and behavioral outcomes.

-Sam Was hired in the fall of 2024 at the Icahn School of Medicine at Mount Sinai as a research assistant.
-There, he is working to parse heterogeneity in neurophsyciatric disorders through computational modeling with the hopes of better understanding disease progression and treatment efficacy.
-Sam ultimately hopes to advance the field of precision medicine for mental disorders.
-Outside of the lab, he is a classical pianist, an avid blacksmith, and passionate about the outdoors.
+Sam Was hired in the fall of 2024 at the Icahn School of Medicine at Mount Sinai as a research assistant in both the MIND Lab and the MAP Lab.
+There, he is working with his mentors to parse heterogeneity in neuropsychiatric disorders through computational modeling with the hopes of better understanding disease progression and treatment efficacy.
+Sam ultimately hopes to advance the field of precision medicine for mental disorders through the study and understanding of the brain and the dissemination of knowledge.

-• 🔭 Currently Working on: BrainAGE and normative modeling using publically available datasets such as ABCD and ADNI
+• 🔭 Currently Working on: Computational modeling of neuroimaging data from publically available datasets including ABCD, ADNI, and OASIS.

 • 📫 How to reach me: [email protected] or [email protected]